Metals & Minerals News

 LITHIUM

-The company now plans advanced targeting and re-engagement with potential partners.
+The company said it was planning advanced targeting and re-engagement with potential partners.

 The joint venture, between Power Metal (35%) and operator Kotoro Gold (65%), includes the new Babayu lithium prospect, 40km southwest of Haneti.

-In early 2022, the JV conducted diamond drilling at Haneti as well as prospecting and rock sampling at Babayu.
+In early 2022, the JV conducted diamond drilling at Haneti and prospecting and rock sampling at Babayu.

 “The chip sample results (up to >10,000ppm Li and 2,680ppm Ta) and strike length combined with the perceived shallow dip of the main pegmatite body show the potential for a significant near-surface mineralised body that warrants further assessment and evaluation,” added Power Metal.

-The JV has applied for licences in the lithium prospective areas and looks to consolidate its existing lithium applications while reviewing potential partnerships with local licence holders.
+The JV has also applied for licences in the lithium prospective areas.

-Chief executive Paul Johnson added that there had previously been less focus on assessing lithium prospectivity.
+Chief executive Paul Johnson said that there had previously been less focus on assessing lithium prospectivity.

 “The results of this work have confirmed significant lithium potential and the JV is now implementing a lithium consolidation strategy to build our interests in this area.